oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

     > **Note:** Do not replace `pip install "oci[adk]"` with `pip install --upgrade pip setuptools wheel`.
 The upgrade command is optional preparation. `pip install "oci[adk]"` is the required installation step for OCI ADK.

-## Task 6: Generate the Bearer Token for the ADBS MCP Server
+## Task 6: Generate the Bearer Token for the Autonomous AI Database MCP Server

 In this task, you generate a bearer token for the Autonomous Database MCP endpoint and export it as an environment variable for the Python sample.